renich/lyrics/en/20140913-renich-there_is_no_time.rst

     # B
     Go now!
     The moment awaits you!
-    You're one with the dream
+    You're one with the dream;
-    unpairingly bright!
+    unsullied and bright!

     Moonwhale,
-    take him to the steel land.
+    take him to the steel land,
-    Let him go and meet him once and for all.
+    and sally to battle once and for all.

     Crystals,
     the seal has been broken,